Iggy Pop: 1990s

 In 1993, Pop released American Caesar, including two successful singles, "Wild America" and "Beside You".
 The following year Pop contributed to Buckethead's album Giant Robot, including the songs "Buckethead's Toy Store" and "Post Office Buddy".
 He appears also on the Les Rita Mitsouko album Système D where he sings the duet "My Love is Bad" with Catherine Ringer.

 In 1996, Pop again found mainstream fame when his 1977 song "Lust for Life" was featured in the film Trainspotting.
 A new video was recorded for the song, with clips from the film and studio footage of Pop dancing with one of the film's stars, Ewen Bremner.
 A Pop concert also served as a plot point in the film.
 The song has also been used in TV commercials for Royal Caribbean and as the theme music to The Jim Rome Show, a nationally syndicated American sports talk show.

-In 1996, Pop released Naughty Little Doggie, with Whitey Kirst returning on guitar, and the single "I Wanna Live".
-In 1997, he remixed Raw Power to give it a rougher, more hard-edged sound; fans had complained for years that Bowie's official "rescue effort" mix was muddy and lacking in bass.
+In 1996, Pop released Naughty Little Doggie and the single "I Wanna Live".
+Pop was injured during a show in 1997 when he dove from the stage of the Polaris Amphitheatre and the crowd failed to catch him, resulting in a dislocated shoulder and tendon damage.
+Around this time, he remixed Raw Power to give it a rougher, more hard-edged sound; fans had complained for years that Bowie's official "rescue effort" mix was muddy and lacking in bass.
 Pop testified in the reissue's liner notes that on the new mix, "everything's still in the red".
-He co-produced his 1999 album Avenue B with Don Was, releasing the single "Corruption".

-In 1997, Pop was credited with the soundtrack to the film The Brave.
+Also in 1997, Pop was credited with the soundtrack to the film The Brave.

 On January 1, 1998, Pop made a guest appearance on Paramount Television's science fiction series Star Trek: Deep Space Nine.
 Pop played a Vorta in an episode based upon the film The Magnificent Seven, titled "The Magnificent Ferengi".
-Pop also contributed the theme song for "Space Goofs".
+Pop also contributed the theme song for Space Goofs.

-Pop sang on the 1999 Death in Vegas UK Top-10 single Aisha.
-The same year he appeared on Hashisheen, The End of Law, a collaborative effort by Bill Laswell, reading on the tracks The Western Lands and A Quick Trip to Alamut.
-He also sang on the tracks "Rolodex Propaganda" and "Enfilade" by At the Drive-In in 2000.
+Pop co-produced his 1999 album Avenue B with Don Was, releasing the single "Corruption".
+Pop also sang on the 1999 Death in Vegas UK Top-10 single Aisha.
+The same year he appeared on Hashisheen: The End of Law, a collaborative effort by Bill Laswell, reading on the tracks "The Western Lands" and "A Quick Trip to Alamut".

-For New Year's Eve 1997, Pop was the headliner for the annual Australian three-day concert the Falls Festival.
-He gave one of the most memorable performances in the history of the festival.
-A member of the audience got to do the countdown for the new year with Pop as part of a competition to guess Pop's new year's resolution (it was "To do nothing and make a lot of money!")